BriefFiniteElementNet/BFE.Net.devdocs/docs/loads/elementLoads/uniformload.rst

+.. _UniformLoad:
 UniformLoad
 ============
 ``UniformLoad`` in namespace `` BriefFiniteElementNet.Loads``, is a constant distributed load which can apply on 1D (like ``BarElement``), 2D (like ``TriangleElement``) or 3D (like ``TetrahedronElement``) elements.
 Self weight loads are good examples that can be modeled with this type of load.

-Here are examples illustrated in image:
+Here are examples illustrated in image (note that many of these loads are not available in this library!)

 .. figure:: images/uload-body-bar.png
    :align: center